Some implications between Grothendieck's anabelian conjectures: Printability depends only on the geometric type

-On the other hand, suppose that $X_{k'}$ is anabelian.
+On the other hand, suppose that $X_{k'}$ is printable.
 If $k'/k$ is finite, up to a finite extension we may suppose that it is Galois, too.
 Then this is the content of \autoref{fieldext}.